Kray-G/addpath/README.md

 # Please...

-If you have time and you think this is useful, please review and check the source code.
+If you have time and you think this is useful, please review the source code.
 And push the star before leaving this page.

+A bug report is always welcome.

 Thanks a lot.